uugengiven/ai-resume-streamlit/data/Resume.md

 - Created a Gaming Launcher that runs on a local machine with permission to request username/passwords from a centralized location and launch a game on a given service and launching games.
 Front end runs on a webpage to allow for fully quick iteration on user interface and easy onboarding of new developers.
 Gives customers a familiar way to interact with the computer compared to similar software in the LAN center industry and leads to much higher visibility of games that are available to play and a much higher customer satisfaction than with competing software.

-Development Dimensions International (DDI) - Sr. Systems Engineer – Architecture and DevOps 2014-2015
+Development Dimensions International (DDI) 2013-2015 Sr. Systems Engineer for Architecture and DevOps

 Lead engineer in two teams, guiding both toward zero downtime by breaking down large, unwieldy monolith into a microservices architecture.
 Worked to improve the development culture with the introduction of pair programming, TDD, code reviews, user-centered design, and code craftsmanship.
 Provide expertise to the architecture team in infrastructure, SQL, and networking, reducing server costs and developer hours spent on rewrites.
 Designed and implemented automation strategies for deployment, working toward fully automated blue/green deployments.
 Designed and built custom functions into networking hardware and Windows servers for automated infrastructure deployment and building.
 Certified in behavioral interviewing and used as an expert interviewer by multiple teams for a range of technology jobs including systems administration, developer, and DBA candidates.